-Report Title THE GENERAL FUND BUDGET 2020/21, CAPITAL PROGRAMME AND MEDIUM TERM FINANCIAL PLAN Purpose of Report To consider the Council's financial position over the medium term and set a budget requirement and the level of council tax for 2020/21.
-Decision(s) The Committee RECOMMENDS to Council (and subject to the Government's final settlement announcements): a) To approve the updated Medium Term Financial Plan a set out in Appendices A-E; b) To increase the council tax by £5 to £212.52 at Band D, an increase of less than 10p per week for the services provided by Stroud District Council; c) To note the uncertainty around the impact of changes to local government funding in 2021/22; d) To approve the Capital Programme, as set out in Appendix E; e) To approve the planned changes to the reserves as set out in Section 4 of the report and Appendix F; f) To approve the fees and charges policy and list of Council fees and charges as set out in Appendices G and H. Consultation and Feedback Budget holders on budgets and savingsResidents and businesses phone survey 1 COUDUCK Member workshops Financial Implications and Risk Assessment The whole report is of a financial nature as it sets out the Council's Revenue and Capital Budgets for the period 2020/21 to 2023/24.
+Report Title THE GENERAL FUND BUDGET 2020/21, CAPITAL PROGRAMME, MEDIUM TERM FINANCIAL PLAN AND COUNCIL TAX CHARGES Purpose of Report To consider the Council's financial position over the medium term and set a budget requirement and the level of council tax for 2020/21.
+Decision(s) Strategy and Resources Committee RECOMMENDED to Council (and subject to the Government's final settlement announcements): 1.
+To approve the updated Medium Term Financial Plan set out in Appendices A-E; 2.
+To increase the council tax by £5 p.a. to £212.52 at Band D, an increase of less than 10p per week for the services provided by Stroud District Council; 3.
+To note the uncertainty around the impact of changes to local government funding in 2021/22; 4.
+To approve the Capital Programme, as set out in Appendix E; 5.
+To approve the planned changes to the reserves as set out in Section 4 of the report and Appendix F; 6.
+To approve the fees and charges policy and list of Council fees and charges as set out in Appendices G and H. In addition to the recommendations from the Strategy and Resources Committee, Council RESOLVES:- 7.
+To approve the Council Tax Charges for the District as set out in Appendix I. Consultation and Feedback Budget holders on budgets and savings Residents and businesses phone survey Member workshops Financial Implications and Risk Assessment The whole report is of a financial nature as it sets out the Council's Revenue and Capital Budgets for the period 2020/21 to 2023/24.
 Andrew Cummings, Strategic Director of Resources Email: andrew.cummings@stroud.gov.uk Tel: 01453 754115 There are a number of risks to the Council's future financial position and the material risks are outlined in the body of this report.
 The budget monitoring process will report material changes in the Council's financial position to members.

 Legal Implications It is a legal requirement for the Council to set a balanced budget.
 There is no legal definition of a balanced budget and this is a matter for the professional judgement of the Chief Financial Officer (S151).
 Any other legal implications are set out in the body of the report.
-Patrick Arran, Interim Head of Legal Services & Monitoring Officer Email: patrick.arran@stroud.gov.uk Tel: 01453 754369 Report Authors Andrew Cummings, Strategic Director of Resources Email: andrew.cummings@stroud.gov.uk Tel: 01453 754115 Options The Council must set a balanced budget in time to start collecting council tax and rents by 1 st April.
-Performance Management Follow Up Budget Monitoring reporting during 2019/20.
-Background Papers / Appendices MHCLG Provisional Finance Settlement; Service Committee Revenue Estimates Appendix A - Medium Term Financial Plan Appendix B - Identified savings and pressures over the life of the plan Appendix C - Summary of the total revenue expenditure budget for 2019/20 Appendix D - Revenue estimates for each committee Appendix E - Planned capital programme for the General Fund Appendix F - Impact of the Medium Term Financial Plan on the General Fund Reserves Appendix G - New fees and charges policy Appendix H - Stroud District Council Fees and Charges 2020-21 (81 pages)
+Patrick Arran, Interim Head of Legal Services & Monitoring Officer Email: patrick.arran@stroud.gov.uk Tel: 01453 754369 Report Authors Andrew Cummings, Strategic Director of Resources • Email: andrew.cummings@stroud.gov.uk Tel: 01453 754115 Options The Council must set a balanced budget in time to start collecting • council tax and rents by 1st April.
+Performance Budget Monitoring reporting during 2019/20.
+Management Follow Up Background Papers / MHCLG Provisional Finance Settlement; Appendices Service Committee Revenue Estimates Appendix A - Medium Term Financial Plan Appendix B - Identified savings and pressures over the life of the plan Appendix C - Summary of the total revenue expenditure budget for 2019/20 Appendix D - Revenue estimates for each committee Appendix E - Planned capital programme for the General Fund Appendix F - Impact of the Medium Term Financial Plan on the General Fund Reserves Appendix G - New fees and charges policy Appendix H - Stroud District Council Fees and Charges 2020- 21 (81 pages) Appendix I - Council Tax Charges for the District (to follow week commencing 17 February 2020)